How Long Does It Take to Build a Website?

 Design Phase

-Example of a wireframeWireframing and Mockups
+Example of a website wireframeWireframing and Mockups

-Creating wireframes and mockups is the foundation of the design process.
+Creating wireframes and mockups is the foundation of the website design process.
 Wireframes focus on layout and navigation, while mockups introduce branding elements like colors and fonts.

 This phase can take anywhere from a few days to a couple of weeks, depending on the complexity of the design and the number of revisions.
 Popular tools for this phase include Sketch, Figma, and Adobe XD.